 - Go electric: Buy or lease a EV, PHEV, or a HEV.
 The potential benefit to the earth and our pocketbooks is HUGE if many of us choose to go electric.
 We estimate that if half of Concord drivers switched to EVs from gas-powered cars, we could avoid over 22,000 tons of CO2 and save over $5 million in gasoline every year.

 - If not electric, go for higher mpg.
-But really, think hard about going electric first.
-You can start with a HEV or PHEV if that feels more comfortable.
+But really, think hard about getting a plug-in vehicle.
+You can start with a PHEV if that feels more comfortable.
 Just remember that.
 If you still can’t switch to electric, make fuel economy one of your top selection criteria and don’t buy more car that you really need.
 You can extend storage with roof and rear racks without resorting to a gas-guzzler.
 And for those occasional trips when you need more carrying capacity, rent a truck or van.
-By switching to a car with better gas mileage, you can save hundreds of dollars a year and do your part for the planet.
+By switching to a car with emissions, you can save hundreds of dollars a year and do your part for the planet.

 - Drive less.
 Ride a bike, take the train or bus, telecommute, carpool with friends and “tripchain” (bundle errands into a single car trip).
 If half of Concord residents drove 2,000 fewer miles in gas-powered cars, we could avoid over 10,000 tons of CO2 emissions and save $3 million per year in gasoline alone.